open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 <!-- placeholder for visual demonstrating the spike data -->

 > [!TIP]
-> You can test this spike detection workflow using a pre-recorded data known to have spikes.
-Simply recreate the
+> You can test the spike detection using a pre-recorded data known to have spikes: recreate the
-> data processing graph in a new workflow and replace the ephys data node (in the case of the headstage64, replace
+> workflow from this example without the hardware configuration chain in a new workflow and replace the ephys data node (in the case of the headstage64, replace
-> the `Rhd2164` node) with a `MatrixReader` that reads from the file containing spiking ephys data.
+> the `Rhd2164` node) with a `MatrixReader` that reads from the file containing spiking ephys data in unsigned 16-bit format.

 [^1]: